Welcome to our complete collection of exercises for stroke patients, where we will cover every muscle group from head to toe.

 Consistent, diligent eye exercise can help restore partial or total vision.

-As you get started with your exercise regimen, remember to keep the 3 most important things in mind…
+As you get started with your exercise regimen, there are 3 critically important things to focus on.

-If you follow that formula, then you will absolutely start to see improved mobility in your body.
+If you follow this formula, you will see massive results.